 How to Make Cookie Dough Truffles

-STEP 2: Once it’s all stirred together, scoop about 1 to 2 tablespoons of the dough onto the parchment lined baking sheets and then freeze for at least two hours.
+Scoop Dough.
+Once it’s all stirred together, scoop about 1 to 2 tablespoons of the dough onto the parchment lined baking sheets and then freeze for at least two hours.

 PRO TIP: I love using this metal cookie scoop for evenly sized truffles!

 Now that your cookie dough batter is done, we’ll work on creating our cookie dough truffles.
 You could stop here and eat the cookie dough, but turning them into these truffles is worth the extra few steps.

 Make Truffles.
 Once frozen, use your hands to shape the dough into little balls.

 Put the chocolate wafers in a microwave safe bowl and melt it in the microwave for one minute.
 Stir and then heat for an additional 15 to 30 seconds until completely melted.